-As of Fall 2019, all applicants to Washington University in St. Louis will have to submit a supplemental essay as part of their application packet.
-That means that in addition to the essays you write as part of your Common Application or the Coalition Application (WashU accepts either one), you’ll have to submit a third essay that you write specifically for Washington University in St. Louis.
+All applicants to Washington University in St. Louis have to submit a supplemental essay as part of their application packet.
+That means that in addition to the essays you write as part of your Common Application or the Coalition Application (WashU accepts either one), you'll have to submit a third essay that you write specifically for Washington University in St. Louis.

 This article is going to explain everything you need to know about the Washington University supplemental essay, including:

 - Explaining what the WashU supplemental essay is and how to choose the correct essay prompt

 - Separate walkthroughs of both the general supplemental essay prompt and the Beyond Boundaries supplemental essay prompt

 - Tips and tricks for writing an excellent Washington University supplemental essay